Acne Studios Inspired by Hilma af Klint 2014

 Pages from the glossary that Hilma af Klint wrote

-A transcribed message from a spirit whom Klint identified as Amaliel (L) Group IV, The Ten Largest, No. 3, Youth, 1907 By Hilma af Klint (R)
+What Klint believed to be a transcribed message from a spirit whom she identified as Amaliel (L) Group IV, The Ten Largest, No. 3, Youth, 1907 By Hilma af Klint (R)

 The Ten Largest were part of a larger group of paintings Klint called The Paintings For The Temple.
 This group, especially The Ten Largest, had messages in them about the lifespan of humans from birth until old age.
 She intended on having the pieces showcased in a circular structure with a spiral staircase going up to the top.
 The idea was that people would view her work as they went up toward heaven.

 The closest this came to happening was when the Guggenheim Museum showed her work in their spiral shaped building.

 Hilma af Klint’s art on display at The Guggenheim Museum in New York City, 2018

 A view of the ceiling where Hilma af Klint’s work was on display at The Guggenheim Museum, 2018

 It was great to see the artist’s vision come to life even if it was not exactly what she envisioned.

 Two pages Hilma af Klint wrote revealing how she wanted her artwork to be displayed

 Klint could have showcased the paintings herself and made sure the exhibit was just as she wanted but it was on purpose that she was not alive when her paintings were first largely seen in 1986.
 She made the decision to not show her work while she was living.
 Making it clear that she did not want her art to be displayed until twenty years after she passed away.
 The reason for this being she thought the world would not yet understand what she created.
 Klint may have been right.
 Most of her art did not have recognizable references to the physical world and those that did were very different from the landscape and portrait paintings of the early 1900’s.